gayeongpark/gayeongpark.github.io/_posts/2024-09-05-PORTS-PROTOCOLS.md

 ## Internet Control Message Protocol (ICMP)

 ICMP, which operate at the network layer of the OSI model, is a integral part of the internet Protocol Suit which is a set of networking protocols used on the internet.
 It is not used for sending data between two different systems.
-It is for diagnosing network communication issues and providing hosts with information about network problems(error reporting and testing).
+It is for **diagnosing network communication issues and providing hosts with information about network problems(error reporting and testing)**.

 ICMP messages are quite useful when a service or host is un reachable, when a packet's time to live has expired, or when a router cannot forward packets due to its duffer being filled up.

-`PING` utility uses ICMP to send an ICMP Echo Request message to test the reachability of a host on a given IP network.
+`PING` uses ICMP to send an ICMP Echo Request message to test the reachability of a host on a given IP network.
 ICMP protocol is encapsulated within the IP packets.
+It operates at the Network Layer (Layer 3) of the OSI model.

 ICMP messages have a simple structure and each message starts with a header consisting of three different things.